pivotal-cf/pivnet-resource/README.md

 #### Parameters

-None.
+* `globs`: *Optional.* Array of globs matching files to download.
+  If multiple files are matched, they are all downloaded.
+If no files are matched, release download fails with error.
+  The globs match on the actual *file names*, not the display names in Pivotal Network.
+This is to provide a more consistent experience between uploading and downloading files.

 ### `out`: Upload a product to Pivotal Network.

 Creates a new release on Pivotal Network with the provided version and metadata.

-Also optionally uploads one or more files to the Pivotal Network bucket under the provided filepath, adding them both to the Pivotal Network as well as to the newly-created release.
+Also optionally uploads one or more files to the Pivotal Network bucket under the provided `s3_filepath_prefix`, adding them both to the Pivotal Network as well as to the newly-created release.

 #### Parameters